solo-io/workshops/gloo-edge/federation/README.md

 ## Failover configuration

-When an Upstream fails or becomes unhealthy, Gloo Federation can automatically fail traffic over to a different Gloo instance and Upstream.
+When an Upstream fails or becomes unhealthy, Gloo Federation can automatically fail traffic over to a different Gloo Edge instance and Upstream.

 Let's create a FailoverScheme object to determine how we want the failover to happen: